 5. Get Baking

 Almost any cooking activity uses Maths skills.
-Weighing, measuring and timing is all apart of the learning fun.
-Plus, who doesn’t love some delicious treats over the Christmas holidays!
+Weighing, measuring, and timing are all part of the learning fun.
+Plus, who doesn’t love some delicious treats over the Christmas holidays?

 6. Play Games

 Have a games evening.
 Using a dice, or two reinforces early counting skills for younger children.
 Games for older children often require concentration and reasoning.

 If your child has received money as a present, practice Maths skills by thinking about what to spend it on or how much to save.
 If you know who is planning to give money, ask if they can give it in coins or small notes so it is fun to sort and count.

 8. Have an Advent Calendar